Received a Tax Notice? Respond and Resolve with our Tax Experts.

 whatsapp

-What is Section 80DDB?: Diseases Covered, Claim Deduction & Certificate
+Section 80DDB: Diseases Covered, Claim Deduction & Certificate

 Section 80DDB allows a deduction for expenditures on the treatment of specified diseases for self, spouse, dependent children, dependent parents, and dependent siblings.
-The list of specified diseases is covered by Rule 11DD of the income tax.
+The list includes various types of cancers, AIDS, renal failure, dementia, etc. The list of specified diseases is covered by Rule 11DD of the income tax.

 This deduction is subject to certain conditions and is capped at a specified amount.
 Below are the key details regarding Section 80DDB.

-Section 80DDB of the Income Tax Act in India provides deductions for expenses incurred on the medical treatment of specified diseases like cancer, dementia, motor neuron diseases, Parkinson’s disease, AIDS, and chronic renal failure.
+Section 80DDB provides for a deduction to Individuals and HUFs for medical expenses incurred for the treatment of specified diseases or ailments.
+Section 80DDB of the Income Tax Act in India allows deductions for expenses incurred on the medical treatment of specified diseases like cancer, dementia, motor neuron diseases, Parkinson’s disease, AIDS, and chronic renal failure.
 This section is applicable to individual taxpayers, Hindu Undivided Families (HUFs), and residents.
 The payment for health insurance is covered under Section 80D of the Income Tax Act.
+This section acknowledges the financial strain caused by medical conditions and hence seek to provide some tax benefits.

 Who Can Claim a Deduction Under Section 80DDB of the Income Tax Act?